Supreme Novices’ Hurdle Preview: Tips, Betting Offers and Odds, Cheltenham, 1.30, 10th March 2020

 1972 was the first year the race was run as a single division, a format which has been maintained to this day.
 A variety of sponsors have been associated with the contest since this time, with Lloyds Bank being the first in 1974.
 Waterford Crystal came next in 1978, the year in which the title of Supreme Novices’ Hurdle was first introduced.
 The race is now recognised as the top two mile novice hurdle contest of the racing year.
 Betting firm Sky Bet took over sponsorship duties in 2014.

 Noting horses to run well here can a fairly useful guide to future festivals.
 A number of runners have gone on to further Cheltenham success following a win in this race.
 Bula.
 Hors La Loi III and Brave Inca all went on to take the Champion Hurdle.
 Flying Bolt later won the Champion Chase and Vautour took the JLT Novices Chase.
 1968 winner, L’Escargot, went on to win the biggest prizes of all, The Cheltenham Gold Cup (twice) and the Grand National at Aintree.

 It was an Irish trainer tasted the most success when the race was spread across a number of divisions and little has changed since the single division format was introduced.
-Willie Mullins leads the way since 1972 with five wins, including three in a row from 2013-2015.
+Willie Mullins leads the way since 1972 with six wins, including three in a row from 2013-2015.